 The same competition offered another handy filler if there was nothing else happening.
 And it was free admission!
 The administrator of the Phoenix Facebook page was most helpful with directions and match details before I set off.

-Getting to the Playmaker ground was interesting, after a visit to the food court at Fashion Island.
+Getting to the Playmaker ground was interesting after a visit to the food court at Fashion Island.
 I thought I knew the right bus that went close by, which also required a little walk, so I was disappointed when the service I boarded hurtled past the turn off on Nawamin Road.

-Using the footbridge, I then got my walk earlier than anticipated before jumping in a taxi for the remainder of the journey with time marching on.
+Using the footbridge, I then got my walk earlier than anticipated before jumping in a taxi for the remainder of the journey, with time marching on.
 The venue boasted three pitches, with a game in progress on one of them.

-My match was on Pitch 3, behind the changing rooms, but with a small open scaffold stand and covered area in the corner which had an outlet for refreshments.
-A very tidy little set up, like many I was coming across in local football.
+My match was on Pitch 3, behind the changing rooms, but with a small open scaffold stand and covered area in the corner, which had an outlet for refreshments.
+A very tidy little setup, like many I was coming across in local football.

-After introducing myself to the Phoenix chaps, one of whom was looking out for my arrival, I was treated to a most entertaining and enjoyable game with plenty of Anglo Gallic spice thrown in for good measure.
+After introducing myself to the Phoenix chaps, one of whom was looking out for my arrival, I was treated to a most entertaining and enjoyable game with plenty of Anglo-Gallic spice thrown in for good measure.

 The score became 3-2 six minutes after the restart when a fine slide rule pass sent in the French number 9 to slot home.
-His side were then prevented from levelling by a brave goalkeeping block before Phoenix missed two good chances within sixty seconds.
+His side was then prevented from levelling by a brave goalkeeping block before Phoenix missed two good chances within sixty seconds.

 The game was becoming increasingly stretched with chances aplenty, prior to the man in the 10 shirt putting the result beyond doubt with a fine effort for Phoenix.
-Both sets of players looked absolutely spent at full time.
+Both sets of players looked absolutely spent at full-time.

 I’d thoroughly enjoyed the match, before I took part in exercise of my own as I walked the mile or so up Ram Intra 14 to catch the 26 bus back to base.